Akshay Kumar Was Worried About His Daughter Nitara Getting Bored During A 17-Hour Train Journey!

 Other members of Housefull 4 cast, such as Kriti Sanon, Bobby Deol, Riteish Deshmukh, Chunky Panday, Kirti Kharbanda and Pooja Hegde apparently had loads of fun as they journeyed from Mumbai to New Delhi.
 The entire train was dedicated specifically for Housefull 4 promotions, as part of a new initiative by Indian Railways.
 The Railways has started this initiative called, 'Promotion on Wheels' which allows films to be publicized, to generate income for the Railway Department.

-Housefull 4 is directed by Farhad Samaj, and produced by Sajid Nadiadwala.
+Housefull 4 is a re-incarnation take on the previous installments in Housefull franchise.
+It is directed by Farhad Samaj, and produced by Sajid Nadiadwala.
 Farhad replaced Sajid Khan, who was the director earlier, after sexual harassment allegations were made against the latter by multiple women.
 The film is scheduled to have a Diwali release this year, on October 26.

 MOST READ: Sara Ali Khan Reveals She Stole 'Peppy' From Her First Friend; Teases Her As She Wishes Happy B'Day